 Myth 5: It’s not a “bad year” for mosquitoes so I don’t need to worry about them in my yard.

-and mosquitoes to gather.
+Truth: This year in particular Americans are spending more time at home and outdoors in an effort to social distance.
+Patios, porches, decks and rooftops are all excellent places for families — and mosquitoes — to gather.
 Mosquitoes effect populations that live in temperatures above 50 degrees, meaning they’re a nuisance across the globe, but they especially effect coastal zones and areas with hot, humid climates.
 When you take steps to control the mosquito population in your yard, you’re doing your part to help protect your family, neighborhood and community.